Aldwark, Hambleton: Village amenities

 The village is the location for the Aldwark Manor Golf Club and Spa Hotel and Rising Sun Fisheries.
 There is a public house in the village called the Aldwark Arms.
 Aldwark Scout Activity Centre, operated by Central Yorkshire Scout County, is located next to the Aldwark Toll Bridge on Boat Lane.
 The village is served by one bus route between Easingwold and York.

 Religion

-The church, dedicated to St Stephen, is a quirky design by the Victorian architect Edward Buckton Lamb.
+St Stephen's Church, Aldwark, is a quirky design by the Victorian architect Edward Buckton Lamb.
 It is a Grade II listed building that was consecrated in 1854.